guider23/Onepiece/README.md

 ---

-Built with C#, AWS Bedrock, Tesseract, and questionable exam ethics lol.
+Built with C#, Own Intelligence, Tesseract, and questionable exam ethics lol.

 > "The rise of worst generation ?"